Decentral-DAO/AO/install/regtest.md

 - bitcoind
 - lnd (alice and bob)

 Then start ao from /ao/ -- `yarn compile`.
 It should build, initialize the database and add the first member name - dctrl, password - 1235.
 You should now be able to visit localhost:8080 to see rethinkdb admin console.
 You should have a database called dctrl with one table (events). localhost:8003 should be your local version of ao.
+After logging in you can create new members.
+New members will have an address associated (in bob's wallet).

+- `bitcoin-cli sendtoaddress <address^^> 1`
+- `bitcoin-cli generate 7`

+It should update member account on the ui.
+You can also test the lightning payments on the My Page tab.
+Use the lightning button to generate a payment request.
+The below command should settle the request and update the members account.

+- `lncli-alice payinvoice <pay-req>`

+Now that the ao server is running you can connect a raspberry pi which is used to control door / vending machine / ... /fobtap/install.md .
+Resources that have been assigned a charged amount can be triggered with lightning payments (in the resources tab).